On the estimation of spatial density from mobile network operator data: Introduction

-The focus of this contribution is on the problem of measuring the spatial density of mobile users, at a given reference time, based on the data from a single MNO.
-With proper re-scaling, the density of mobile users provides a rough indication of the population present in the territory around that time, also called ``present population", ``hourly population" or \emph{de facto} population.
-The data processing flow, from raw MNO data to final density estimates, involves a pipeline of different processing blocks, and current efforts within the European Statistical System aim at elaborating a unifying view of such processing pipeline, that is, a common methodological framework (see \cite{ricciatoworkingpaper} and also \cite{essnetWPIdeliverableI3}).
-One key block along the pipeline relates to the geo-location of radio cells, i.e., the mapping of radio cells (or groups thereof) to the geographical territory.
-The geo-location block can be instantiated with different methods with varying levels of sophistication.
-Choosing a more elaborated method accounts to attempting a more detailed (and complex) modeling of the mobile network infrastructure in order to potentially (but not necessarily) achieve better accuracy.
+The focus of this contribution is the problem of measuring the spatial density of mobile phones at a given reference time based on the data from a single MNO collected.
+The density of mobile phones provides a rough proxy of the spatial distribution of humans in a given territory around that time, also called ``present population", ``hourly population" or ``\emph{de facto} population''.

+The data processing flow, from raw MNO data to final density estimates, involves modeling the spatial coverage patterns of radio cells or groups thereof, i.e., mapping each radio cell to a geographical territory.
+This logical function, called ``cell geolocation'' in earlier literature \cite{ricciatoworkingpaper,essnetWPIdeliverableI3}, can be performed in different ways with varying levels of sophistication as to what kinds of data are taken into consideration and how the radio propagation phenomenon is modeled.
+Choosing a more elaborate method accounts to attempting a more detailed and complex modeling of the mobile network infrastructure in order to potentially, but not necessarily, achieve better accuracy.

-All possible geo-location methods can be grouped into two classes, discriminated by whether the set of cell locations delivered in output are spatially disjoint or overlapping.
-The methods involving disjoint (non-overlapping) cell locations, or ``tessellations", are simpler to implement and by far more popular in the past research literature.
-Only recently a few pioneering papers started to consider alternative, more elaborated schemes based on overlapping cell locations \cite{jrcstudy,ricciato16,moblocworkingpaper}.
+Geolocation methods can be grouped into two classes, discriminated by whether the set of radio cell locations are modeled as spatially disjoint or, conversely, overlapping between cell locations is allowed.
+The methods involving disjoint (non-overlapping) cell locations, or ``tessellations", are simpler to implement and by far more popular in existing literature.
+Only recently, a few pioneering papers such as \cite{jrcstudy,ricciato16,moblocworkingpaper,salgado21} have started to consider alternative, more elaborate schemes based on overlapping cells.